Probate Helping Clients See the Big Picture

 • Myth 1: Probate always takes years to complete.

-Fact: While the probate process can take time, it can often be completed in a matter of months with proper guidance and organization.
+Fact: While probate can take some time, you can often complete it in months with planning and organization.

 • Myth 2: All assets must go through probate.